instar-robotics/kheops/README.md

 * Sparse Matrix : Connections is define is a Sparse Matrix Filter and we can generate every topology

+* Matrix_Matrix have 3 types of connections
+  1. One to All connections (ONE_TO_ALL) : Dense connections between input and output
+  2. One to One connections (ONE_TO_ONE) : Sparse conenction between input and output
+  3. One to Neighborhood connections (ONE_TO_NEI) : Sparse conenction between input and output

 ## VI Functions developpers guide ##

 * Main information are provided in the alexandria software description.